LINC-BIT/legodnn/README.md

 **Module details**
 - **BlockManager**: this module integrates `block extractor`, `descendant block generator`, and `block switcher`.
 The block extractor is responsible for extracting original blocks from an original model's convolution layers.
 The descendant block generator is responsible for pruning the original blocks to generate multiple sparsity descendant blocks.
 The block switcher is responsible for replacing blocks with optimal blocks at run time, where the optimal blocks are selected by optimization algorithms.
 With the AutoBlockManager, this project has implemented automatic extraction of blocks for various models.
 - **BlockRetrainer**：this module is used to retrain descendant models to inprove their accuracies.
 The retraining takes the intermediate data as training data and the sparse blocks as models; the intermediate data is generated by original models as well as original training data; the sparse blocks are generated by original models.
 The retraining process is quite fast because it only used the intermediate data, reducing the model computation.
 Meanwhile, these intermediate data can be used in parallel to train the descendant blocks generated from the same original blocks.
 - **BlockProfile**：this module is used to generate analysis and statistics information of the block size, accuracy, etc. The size of a block is the memory it occupies.
-Since the accuracy loss of a block is different in different combined models, this module selects k different size combined models that contains the block to calculate it.
+Since the accuracy loss of a block is different in different combined models, this module selects k different sizes in profiling.
-- **LatencyProfile**：this module is used to analyze the latency reduction percentage of the blocks in edge devices.
-The inference latency is obtained by simulating each block's inference in edge device directly.
+- **LatencyProfile**：this module is used to analyze the latency reduction percentage of the blocks on edge devices.
+The inference latency is obtained by simulating each block's inference on edge device directly.
 The latency reduction percentage of each block is calculated by using the following formula: (latency of the original block - latency of the currently derived block)/latency of the original block.
 - **ScailingOptimizer**：this module is used to update and optimize the blocks in real time.
-By formalizing the block selection as an integer linear programming optimization problem and resolving it in a real time, we can continuously obtain the model that owns the maximal accuracy and satisfies the conditions of specific latency and memory limitation.
+By formalizing the block selection as an integer linear programming optimization problem and resolving it in real time, we can continuously obtain the model that owns the maximal accuracy and satisfies the conditions of specific latency and memory limitation.

 ## 2 Code and Installation
 ### 2.1 Code